golden-licht/alx-higher_level_programming/0x06-python-classes/README.md

 * `AttributeError` and the `getattr` function
 * binding attributes to functions to use the attributes as static variables
 * first class functions: can return functions
-* abstraction, information hiding and encapsulation
+* abstraction, information hiding, and encapsulation
-* public, protected and private attributes
+* public, protected, and private attributes
+* properties Vs setters and getters